diego75l27/pmagent/README.md

 # PM Agent
-Created to help Human Project Managers, it's a versatile tool set to revolutionize Project Management and **Redefining productivity**.
+Created to help Human Project Managers, this is a versatile **AI Agent** set to revolutionize Project Management and **Redefining Productivity**.

 By leveraging **LLMs and textual interfaces**, we aim to reduce information